Print & Publishing Lions

 - The same piece of work may only be entered once in ‘A. Print: Sectors’.

-- In sections B, C and D, multiple executions may be entered as one entry.
-However, all Print & Publishing executions must have run within the eligibility period.
+- In sections B, C, and D, multiple executions may be entered as one entry; however, all Print and Publishing executions must have run within the eligibility period.

 Inside the Jury Room: Print & Publishing Lions